dangtiendungai/Twibby/README.md

 ## Troubleshooting

-### "new row violates row-level security policy" error when updating profile
+### "new row violates row-level security policy" error when uploading avatar

-If you see this error when trying to upload an avatar or update your profile:
+If you see this error (especially a `StorageApiError`) when trying to upload an avatar:

+1. **Fix Storage Policies**: Run the complete storage policies setup SQL from the "Storage Setup" section above.
+This will:
+   - Drop any existing policies
+   - Create all required storage policies with correct `WITH CHECK` clauses
-1. **Check your RLS policy**: The UPDATE policy on the `profiles` table needs both `USING` and `WITH CHECK` clauses.

-2. **Fix the policy**: Run the SQL script in `supabase/fix-rls-policy.sql` in your Supabase SQL Editor, or manually update the policy:
+2. **Fix Profiles RLS Policy**: Ensure the profiles table UPDATE policy has both `USING` and `WITH CHECK` clauses.
+Run this SQL in your Supabase SQL Editor:

 ```sql
 -- Drop the existing policy